 Founder, Jan Shrem (1930-2024) was born in Columbia, and spent most of his youth either there or in Jerusalem.
 Over the years, he built a hugely successful publishing business in Japan and during this time married a Japanese woman named Mitsuko and were married for 41 years before she died in 2010.
 We were fortunate to have met her and Jan before both passed.
 She introduced Jan to the art of wine (one of her many hobbies was working with ceramics) and after 25 years in the publishing business Jan entered the enology program at the University of Bordeaux in France.
-Eventually he moved to Napa and enlisted the help of famed winemaker, André Tchelistcheff.
+Eventually he moved to Napa Valley and enlisted the help of famed winemaker, André Tchelistcheff.
 50 acres in Napa Valley quickly turned into 450 acres.

 Clos means “enclosed vineyard” in French and this winery is a blend between open space, an interior courtyard and the nicely landscaped gardens.
 It is a uniquely designed complex which can be popular with larger group tours.
 Note the similar looking architecture of the house on top of the hill next to the winery; Jan and Mitsuko used to live here and it was also designed by Graves.

-Clos Pegase has employed a remarkable number of winemakers or consulting winemakers over the years (many of whom have had successful careers at other wineries including Chris Howell and Paul Hobbs).
+Clos Pegase has employed a remarkable number of winemakers or consulting winemakers over the years – many of whom have had successful careers at other wineries including Chris Howell and Paul Hobbs.

 The grounds are beautiful and well landscaped especially the large cypress lined inner courtyard.
 Much of the landscaping, designed by landscape architect Daniel Nolan, is drought tolerant.
 For many years various statues graced the property, some were quite bizarre like the one of a thumb sitting next the grape rows which was probably their most photographed piece.
 One of the few pieces of art on the grounds left from prior ownership is a marble statue of the god Bacchus and the impressive Torino Royal Bacchus fountain made from Carrara marble – this used to be owned by Italian royalty and dates from the 17th century – perhaps it is the oldest fountain at a Napa winery.
 It was a gift to Jan from Mitsuko.
-And what became an iconic piece in their collection, the Hanging by a Thread – is a massive looking ball that still hangs from what appears to be frayed threads in a side room next to their original tasting room.
+And what became an iconic piece in their collection, the Hanging by a Thread – is a massive looking ball that still hangs from what appears to be frayed threads in a side room next to their original tasting room (now used for hosting club members).

 Select Wines